cmpsc100-allegheny-college/course_information/README.md

 3. Analyze and suggest revisions to existing Python language code to improve or add functionality.
 4. Evaluate the practical and ethical implications of writing computer code and discuss the contexts, perceived effects, and impacts exerted on and by computer code as a cultural force or artifact.
 5. Design, describe, and implement original projects incorporating standard practices and Python language principles.

+## Distribution Learning Outcome

+- **Modes of Expression (ME)**: Students who successfully complete this requirement will demonstrate an understanding of the production of meaning through active engagement with language, visual arts, and/or performance.

+  Program learning outcomes 1, 4, and 5 satisfy ME learning outcome.

+- **Scientific Process and Knowledge (SP)**: Students who successfully complete this requirement will demonstrate an understanding of the nature, approaches, and domain of scientific inquiry.

+  Program learning outcomes 1, 3, and 5 satisfy SP learning outcome.

 ## Governance and evaluation